SeshagiriSriram/Devops/README.md

    4. samples - Misc.
 Samples for Docker

 2. dockerfiles_ansible - Build docker images for Ansible.
 Read the Instructions file found in this directory on how to use it.
 In particular it build the master/nodes and runs them as docker compose up -d.

 3. kubernetes
    1. deploy - contains sample for deploying application using
       1. yaml - raw deployment using yml/kustomization.
 There are sub folders here for deploying apache, phpmyadmin and mysql into kubernetes
       2. helm - install apps using helm

    2. logging - scripts and yml files to install prometheus/grafana/ELK on minikube

--
       - elk-helm - install ELK with helm charts
--
       - prometheusandGrafana - Install Prometheus and Grafana with Helm

-4.vagrant_ansible - Contains information on starting Ansible master and nodes on Separate Oracle Virtual Box instances 5.vagrant_kubeadm-kubernete - Build a master/2 node Kubernetes cluster using Oracle Virtual Box
+4. vagrant_ansible - Contains information on starting Ansible master and nodes on Separate Oracle Virtual Box instances
-6.SampleCodes
-7.terraform
+5. vagrant_kubeadm-kubernete - Build a master/2 node Kubernetes cluster using Oracle Virtual Box
+6. SampleCodes
+7. terraform